andyli/blog/content/posts/2013/2013-03-04_hxml-tricks-every-haxe-user-should-know.md

 Slug: hxml-tricks-every-haxe-user-should-know

 Haxe projects usually are compiled with a [hxml file][], which basically contains compiler arguments.
-So most of the tricks I am going to show is actually compiler arguments tricks, which may also applicable to [nmml file][] or IDE that does not use hxml (though they should).
+So most of the tricks I am going to show are actually compiler arguments tricks, which may also applicable to [nmml file][] or IDE that does not use hxml (though they should).

 ### 1. Run project right after compilation

 Being able to do so is critical to rapid development.
 The simple trick to use `-cmd`, which run the a command after successful compilation.
 For different target, you have to use different command:

 **Neko**